-The Open A.I.R. foresight research is generating scenarios for future interactions in Africa among IP, open/collaborative creativity and innovation for development.
-The foresight research data collection has been conducted via open-ended, semi-structured qualitative interviews with key actors.
-In addition, foresighting exercises have been conducted at Open A.I.R. researcher meetings in Cape Town, Nairobi, Washington, Rio and Dakar.
+The Open A.I.R. foresight research has generated scenarios for future interactions in Africa among IP, open/collaborative creativity and innovation for development.
+The foresight research data collection was conducted via open-ended, semi-structured qualitative interviews with key actors.
+In addition, foresighting exercises were conducted at Open A.I.R. researcher meetings in Cape Town, Nairobi, Washington, Rio and Dakar.

-For the foresight interviews, most of the interviewees have been residents of Africa or diasporic Africans – although a number of non-African global leaders were also interviewed to provide wider context.
+For the foresight interviews, most of the interviewees were residents of Africa or diasporic Africans – although a number of non-African global leaders were also interviewed to provide wider context.

 The foresighting work has been inextricably linked to the case studies.
-The case studies were designed to identify existing problems and opportunities in relation to the six Open A.I.R. research themes, while the foresighting was designed to generate future scenarios, for 20 years from now in the year 2035, in relation to the problems and opportunities elucidated by the case studies.
+The case studies were designed to identify existing problems and opportunities in relation to the six Open A.I.R. research themes, while the foresighting was designed to generate future scenarios, for the year 2035, in relation to the problems and opportunities elucidated by the case studies.